 The purpose of the fire protection program (FPP) is to provide assurance, through a defense-indepth design, that a fire will not prevent the performance of necessary safe plant shutdown functions and will not significantly increase the risk of radioactive releases to the environment.
 The NRC staff's review focused on the effects of the increased decay heat on the plant's safe shutdown analysis to ensure that SSCs required for the safe shutdown of the plant are protected from the effects of the fire and will continue to be able to achieve and maintain safe shutdown following a fire.
-The NRC's acceptance criteria for the FPP are based on (1) 10 CFR 50.48, and associated Appendix R to 10 CFR Part 50, insofar as itthey requires the development of an FPP to ensure, among other things, the capability to safely shut down the plant; (2) final GDC-3, insofar as it requires that (a) SSCs important to safety be designed and located to minimize the probability and effect of fires, (b) noncombustible and heat resistant materials be used, and (c) fire detection and fighting systems be provided and designed to minimize the adverse effects of fires on SSCs important to safety; (3) draft GDC-4, insofar as reactor facilities shall not share systems or components unless it is shown safety is not impaired by the sharing.
-GDC-5, insofar as it requires that SSCs important to safety not be shared among-nuclear power-units-unless it can be shown that sharing will not significantlyimpair their ability to perform their safety functions...
+The NRC's acceptance criteria for the FPP are based on (1) 10 CFR 50.48, insofar as it requires the development of an FPP to ensure, among other things, the capability to safely shut down the plant; (2) final GDC-3, insofar as it requires that (a) SSCs important to safety be designed and located to minimize the probability and effect of fires, (b) noncombustible and heat resistant materials be used, and (c) fire detection and fighting systems be provided and designed to minimize the adverse effects of fires on SSCs important to safety; (3) draft GDC-4, insofar as reactor facilities shall not share systems or components unless it is shown safety is not impaired by the sharing.
 Specific review criteria are contained in SRP Section 9.5.1, as supplemented by the guidance provided in Attachment 1 to Matrix 5 of Section 2.1 of RS-001.